carlarsmendes/Portfolio/README.md

 # Website Portfolio

 * The website was built using HTML, CSS, and Javascript.
-* It is meant to be a complement to my personal CV, more focused on showing the projects, but eventually to expand to React/Gatsby and experiment on with different technologies.
+* It is a complement to my personal CV, for Recruitment purposes, more focused on showing my projects, but eventually should expand to React/Gatsby to be my experimental site for new technologies.